costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 ### 2.3.2.
 Breaks
 Ideally, we do not want mean, variance, autocorrelation and relationship breaks for the time-series for sound inference.
-[Hansen (2012)](https://www.ssc.wisc.edu/~bhansen/crete/crete5.pdf) says there is no good theory for forecasting for series with breaks.
+[Hansen (2012)](https://www.ssc.wisc.edu/~bhansen/crete/crete5.pdf) says there is no good theory for forecasting for series with breaks and [Perron (2017)](http://www.mdpi.com/2225-1146/5/2/22/pdf) presents recent papers which deal with structural changes and stationarity.
 According to [Pesaran and Timmermann (2007)](https://www.sciencedirect.com/science00/article/pii/S0304407606000418), in not an identical case, however, the optimal window for starts a bit before the last break.
 Bai and Perron (2003) method indicates considering three breaks as optimal.
 Even in non optimal cases with 2, 4 or 5 breaks the last break is on 2016-10-30.
 Hence, I consider 2016-09-01 as the start of my estimation window.